eiron/KeymastersKeepGames/README.md

 - Collection goals for items, recipes, monsters, and more

 Harvestella brings all its farming, adventure, and relationship systems to Keymaster's Keep.

+### Danganronpa Decadence
+A collection of visual novel murder mystery games featuring students trapped in deadly games.
+This module supports objectives across all four included games in the Decadence collection.

+**Supported Games:**
+- Danganronpa: Trigger Happy Havoc (with School Mode)
+- Danganronpa 2: Goodbye Despair (with Island Mode)
+- Danganronpa V3: Killing Harmony (with UTDP mode)
+- Danganronpa S: Ultimate Summer Camp

+**Core Categories:**
+- Story mode objectives: investigations, class trials, free time activities, report cards, skills, and presents
+- Bonus mode objectives: School Mode, Island Mode, UTDP, and Summer Camp challenges
+- Extra minigames: Death Road of Despair, Magical Girl Monomi, and challenge modes
+- Collectibles: Hidden Monokuma hunting and location-based collection goals

+Sample Objectives: ``"Achieve S rank in the chapter 3 class trial"`` or ``"Max out friendship with Kyoko Kirigiri"`` or ``"Clear 5 segments of Nonstop Debate without mistakes"`` or ``"Reach turn 50 in Development Mode as Makoto Naegi"`` or ``"Clear floor 30 in Tower of Despair with a party that includes Hajime Hinata"``

+The module provides comprehensive coverage of all gameplay modes and mechanics across the entire Danganronpa collection.

+### Real-World Scavenger Hunt
+A meta-game that generates real-world exploration and discovery objectives for getting out and experiencing your local area.

+**Core Categories:**
+- Photography challenges: capturing specific subjects, lighting conditions, and artistic shots
+- Location hunting: discovering landmarks, neighborhoods, and hidden venues
+- Object collection: finding specific items, natural specimens, and cultural artifacts
+- Interaction challenges: social activities, community engagement, and public participation
+- Nature exploration: outdoor activities, wildlife observation, and environmental discovery
+- Cultural discovery: museums, historical sites, and local culture exploration
+- Seasonal activities: weather-dependent and time-sensitive objectives

+Sample Objectives: ``"Take a photo of a street musician performing"`` or ``"Visit 3 historical landmarks"`` or ``"Find and visit a hidden garden or courtyard"`` or ``"Attend a local community event"`` or ``"Collect 5 different types of leaves"`` or ``"Visit a museum during their special exhibition"``

+The module adapts difficulty and scope based on your travel preferences and seasonal availability.